gkovacs/rime-double-jyutping-extra/README.md

 ## About

 This is a layout for typing in a custom Shuangpin (双拼) layout for Cantonese (粤语).
 It will display Mandarin pronunciations as you type in Cantonese.
-You can type `q` to start looking up by Mandarin pronunciations via [Flypy Shuangpin (小鹤双拼)](https://github.com/gkovacs/rime-td-pinyin-flypy/blob/master/README.md).
+You can type `q` to start looking up by Mandarin pronunciations via the [Flypy Shuangpin (小鹤双拼)](https://github.com/gkovacs/rime-td-pinyin-flypy/blob/master/README.md) method.

 ## Double Jyutping with Optional Tones (双粤拼)